A supermartingale approach to Gaussian process based sequential design of experiments: Introduction

 \section{Introduction}

 Sequential design of experiments is an important and lively research field at a crossroads between applied probability, statistics and optimization, where the goal is to allocate experimental resources step by step so as to reduce the uncertainty about some quantity, or function, of interest.
-While the experimental design vocabulary traditionally refers to observations of natural phenomena presenting aleatory uncertainties, the design of computer experiments---in which observations are replaced by numerical simulations---has become a field of research \textit{per se} \citep{DACE, Koehler.etal1998, TDACE} where Gaussian process models are massively used to define efficient sequential strategies in cases of costly evaluations.
+While the experimental design vocabulary traditionally refers to observations of natural phenomena presenting aleatory uncertainties, the design of computer experiments---in which observations are replaced by numerical simulations---has become a field of research \textit{per se} \citep{DACE, Koehler.etal1998, TDACE}, where Gaussian process models are massively used to define efficient sequential designs in cases of costly evaluations.
 The predominance of Gaussian processes in this field is probably due to their unique combination of modeling flexibility and computational tractability, which makes it possible to work out sampling criteria accounting for the potential effect of adding new experiments.
-Defining, calculating and optimizing sampling criteria for various application goals have inspired a significant number of research contributions in the last decades \cite[see, e.g.,][]{frazier08, bect12, chevalier13, chevalier14, cohn96al, Ginsbourger.etal2014, Shahriari2016, Feliot.etal, Scott.etal2011, Frazier2009, frazier09, Gramacy2016AL, Ranjan2008, villemonteix08, Picheny2014, Picheny.etal2010}.
-Yet, available convergence results for the associated design strategies are quite heterogeneous in terms of their respective extent and underlying hypotheses \cite{vazquez2010convergence, Grunewalder.etal2010, Scott.etal2011, bull11, Srinivas.etal2012}.
+The definition, calculation and optimization of sampling criteria tailored to various application goals have inspired a significant number of research contributions in the last decades \cite[see, e.g.,][]{frazier08, bect12, chevalier13, chevalier14, cohn96al, Ginsbourger.etal2014, Shahriari2016, Feliot.etal, Scott.etal2011, Frazier2009, frazier09, Gramacy2016AL, Ranjan2008, villemonteix08, Picheny2014, Picheny.etal2010}.
+Yet, available convergence results for the associated sequential designs are quite heterogeneous in terms of their respective extent and underlying hypotheses \cite{vazquez2010convergence, Grunewalder.etal2010, Scott.etal2011, bull11, Srinivas.etal2012}.
 Here we develop a probabilistic approach to the analysis of a large class of strategies.
-This enables us to establish generic convergence results whose broad applicability is subsequently illustrated on four popular sequential design strategies.
+This enables us to establish generic consistency results, whose broad applicability is subsequently illustrated on four popular sequential design strategies.
 The crux is that each of these strategies turns out to involve some \textit{uncertainty functional} applied to a sequence of conditional probability distributions, and our main results rely on the key property---which will be referred to as the \emph{supermartingale property}---that, for any sequential design, the sequence of random variables produced by these functionals is a supermartingale with respect to the filtration generated by the observations.